Spl0itable/nosflare/README.md

 This relay implementation also uses a multi-regional [Durable Objects](https://developers.cloudflare.com/durable-objects/) mesh network across 9 locations, which is used for long-lived websocket connections and broadcasting new events to all clients.
 This allows for real-time delivery of new events to all connected clients without the bottleneck of a single Durable Object location.

-It also uses the [Websocket Hibernation API](https://developers.cloudflare.com/durable-objects/best-practices/websockets/#websocket-hibernation-api) in order to reduce costs for billable Duration (GB-s) charges so they are not incurred during periods of inactivity, but clients haven't disconnected.
+It also uses the [Websocket Hibernation API](https://developers.cloudflare.com/durable-objects/best-practices/websockets/#websocket-hibernation-api) in order to reduce costs for billable Duration (GB-s) charges with Durable Objects so the billable usage is not incurred during periods of inactivity, but where clients haven't disconnected.

 ## One-click Deploy